Department of Chemistry

 CHE 5313.
 Advanced Biochemistry.
 (3-0) 3 Credit Hours.

+Prerequisite: Undergraduate biochemistry.
 Advanced topics in modern biochemistry, including cell signaling, apoptosis, trafficking and processing of proteins, DNA array technology, and various aspects of bioinformatics.
 Ligand interactions and the thermodynamics and mechanisms underlying how these important macromolecules interact with each other.
 Spectroscopic determination of nucleic acid and protein structures, and reactions using techniques such as nuclear magnetic resonance spectroscopy, mass spectrometry and x-ray diffraction.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 5453.
 Advanced Inorganic Chemistry.
 (3-0) 3 Credit Hours.